by Kara-Leah Grant

 Along the way, we’ve destroyed vast tracts of forest, turned arable land into desert, sparked the greatest extinction of living creatures ever, and filled the ocean with plastic.

-While ‘standards of living’ have increased dramatically and our lives are physically easier than they have ever been, mental health issues in Western society has sky-rocketed.
+While ‘standards of living’ have increased dramatically and our lives are physically easier than they have ever been, mental health issues in Western society have sky-rocketed.
 And despite the greatest inter-connectivity ever through the Internet and our phones, more people feel isolated and disconnected than ever before.

 Enter Conscious Business.

-Conscious Business has its roots in the 1960s, when the theory of the theory of Corporate Social Responsibility (CSR) was first put forward:
+That’s a conscious business, a phenomenon which has its roots in the 1960s, when the theory of the theory of Corporate Social Responsibility (CSR) was first put forward: